dev7a/ocelot/README.md

 > The **O**penTelemetry **C**ollector **E**xtension **L**ayer **O**ptimization **T**oolkit
 > *A fast, flexible way to build custom Lambda Extension Layers.*

-Like its namesake, **OCELOT** is small, fast, and sharp.
-This project offers a customizable build system for AWS Lambda Extension Layers powered by the OpenTelemetry Collector.
-It leverages the excellent build tag system from the [OpenTelemetry Lambda project](https://github.com/open-telemetry/opentelemetry-lambda), making it easy to add custom observability components without forking or maintaining upstream code.
+Ocelot is a toolkit designed to simplify the creation of custom AWS Lambda Extension Layers for the OpenTelemetry Collector.
+It helps users add specific observability components or optimize their collector for particular use cases.
+Ocelot integrates with the [OpenTelemetry Lambda project](https://github.com/open-telemetry/opentelemetry-lambda) by leveraging its Go build tag system, which facilitates the inclusion of custom elements without requiring a direct fork of the upstream repository.

+This README provides an overview of Ocelot, covering setup, core concepts, customization, and contribution guidelines.
+For definitions of specialized terms, please consult the [Ocelot Glossary](docs/glossary.md).

 ## Table of Contents